saref/clusterability-index/README.md

 Using this code for non-commercial purposes is permitted to all given that the following publication is cited:

-Aref, S., and Neal, Z.P., "Identifying hidden coalitions in the US House of Representatives by optimally partitioning signed networks based on generalized balance" (2021).
+Aref, S., and Neal, Z.P., "Identifying hidden coalitions in the US House of Representatives by optimally partitioning signed networks based on generalized balance" (2021) Scientific Reports.

 Related datasets: